Charles Tennant: Legacy

-Tennant died at his home at Abercromby Place in Glasgow on 1 October 1838.
+Tennant died at his home at Abercromby Place in Glasgow on 1 October 1838, aged 70.
 He is buried in Glasgow Necropolis where his monument stands on the upper plateau.
 The unusual statue thereon is in the form of a very casually (arguably slumped) seated figure.
 The sculpture is by Patrick Park (1811–1855) and appears to be based on Francis Chantrey's statue of James Watt in the nearby Hunterian Museum.